dgn/oidc-filter/README.md

 # oidc-filter

-`oidc-filter` is a WASM plugin for Envoy/Istio that will redirect users to a given authentication URI if they do not present a JWT token.
+`oidc-filter` is a Wasm plugin for Envoy/Istio that will redirect users to a given authentication URI if they do not present a JWT token.

 ## Features